tholman/the-indie-web/README.md

 Most importantly, don't be offended if we turn something down.
 We're here to work with you and make the most out of your contributions, and ideally won't have to turn much down!

 ### Bear with us!
 Nothing is perfect.
-We're totally figuring this whole thing out right now.
+We're totally still figuring this whole thing out.
 Got a problem, please open up an issue on the repository.
 That way, you're guaranteed to get something back.

 ### License
 See the [license](LICENSE.md) file for license rights and limitations (MIT).